 During ArtPrize, the whole city of Grand Rapids is an art gallery.
 Large or small, indoors or out, any space within the ArtPrize district can register as a venue to host artist exhibitions and visitors from around the world.

 You’ll find ArtPrize entries everywhere—from world-renowned museums and private galleries to public parks, restaurants, and local coffee shops.
 And all of them are free and open to the public for the duration of ArtPrize.

 You can browse all venues online, or pick up a copy of the Event Guide and Map at the ArtPrize HUB or any of the Exhibition Centers for a complete listing of participating locations.

 Monday–Thursday: 5–8 p.m.

 Friday & Saturday: Noon–8 p.m.

 Sunday: Noon–6 p.m.

 *Most venues are open early and close late.
 Be sure to check each venue profile for individual venue hours.

 The ArtPrize HUB

-Located at 41 Sheldon Blvd SE, the ArtPrize HUB is the perfect place to begin exploring all that ArtPrize has to offer.
+Located at 41 Sheldon Blvd SE, the ArtPrize HUB is the official ArtPrize HQ and a home base and concierge service for visitors.